 Let’s start a revolution - that of listening to our body and mind, and asking ‘how does this work for me?" - Esther Ekhart

-We encourage you to experiment with what you practise and when, and to keep a record of how this feels for you.
-So for example, you might try a Restorative yoga class in the morning or an energizing class later in the day.
-We'll be sending you more prompts and ideas in your emails.
+We suggest setting aside 3 weeks to experiment with what you practise and when, and to keep a record of how this feels for you.

 Perhaps you’re used to practising more dynamic yoga in the mornings or relaxing classes in the evenings.
 What happens if you change it around?
 What effect does it have on your day, your sleep, your energy levels, your mood?

 How much time do you have in your week to practise?
 What's a realistic amount that you can commit to within your current schedule and commitments without turning yoga into another stressor in your life?